• rcr icon

 By the time Katrina arrived at Cohere, an organization that builds foundational models and AI solutions, she was studying LLMs (large language models).
 “I think it’s funny how a lot of research questions come about in the first place,” she says.
 “You’re usually in some small meeting and throwing around ideas until you think, ‘wow, this could actually go somewhere.’”

 She was working with two people from around the world.
 Katrina also has family in Austria, so there were many conversations happening abroad in different languages.
 They began discussing how modern translation tools often failed to preserve tone, nuance, and style across languages.
-The subtlety of what you were trying to say was lost.
+The subtlety was lost.

 One of the researchers said he was talking to his fiancée in Mexico over FaceTime.
 She was in a beautiful dress, and he was trying to say, ‘You look stunning.’
 But the translation that came out was, ‘You look startling.’
 That was the spark for the conversation.

 They decided to create a style profile that was topic- and language-agnostic, enabling stylistically consistent multilingual translations.
 It wouldn’t matter what you were talking about; the numbers would represent your style of speech.
 Their goal was to make the model both scalable and realistic.
 Instead of 50,000 lines of speech, they reduced it to 100 lines and then artificially increased the data set size.
-They added 1000s of lines from the existing Cohere Labs dataset. from random noise, it suggests those patterns are not random at all.
-Instead, they likely reflect real, functional networks in the brain.
+They added thousands of lines from the existing Cohere Labs dataset.

 Instead of 100 lines, you’d have 50,000 lines all randomly placed, and then they said, ‘cluster.’
 They did it unsupervised, meaning they didn’t tell it how to cluster.
 The default was to cluster by topic, which was exactly what they wanted.
 For example, they would segment by food, sports, travel, and the weather.

-Katrina believes that academia should be translatable and accessible to any audience, regardless of their technical background.
+As her work evolved from mathematical research into applied AI, Katrina became equally passionate about helping others understand the technology, not just building it.
 She invited her friends to an event where she was discussing research findings, and they anticipated that they wouldn’t be able to understand her talk.
 But they were pleasantly surprised that they could easily follow along.
 Katrina believes that accessibility is essential to meaningful science.

 That broad interest brought Katrina to AI.
 “I think the biggest thing everyone needs to be aware of is that AI is evolving quickly.
 It’s reshaping how people work, communicate, and access information.
 Everyone’s using it, but the danger is they may not be using it correctly.”
 It’s something leaders can’t turn a blind eye to.
 “You want to be proactive instead of reactive,” says Katrina.
 “And that’s the biggest reason why the Secure AI course is going to be so important, because it will teach leadership how to be proactive.